Sinrai/TimeClock/README.md

 # TimeClock
-A time clock module built with an arduino yún.
+A time clock module built with an arduino yún rev 2.